Due to road works in the neighbourhood, one of the most beautiful

 usage, public and private spaces.

-studio nomad examines essential urbanistic issues based on the ideology-free
+What happened on the bridge?
+The exhibition of Kultúrgorilla and Studio Nomad examines essential urbanistic issues based on the ideology-free

-occupation of the liberty bridge. what does a free public space mean? how does
+occupation of the Liberty Bridge.
+What does a free public space mean?
+How does

-a bridge act as a medium of freedom? how does the spontaneous occupation of
+a bridge act as a medium of freedom?
+How does the spontaneous occupation of

-public space influence urban planners and architects? the exhibition redefines
+public space influence urban planners and architects?
+The exhibition redefines

-the free spaces of the hungarian pavilion allowing for a liberating experience
+the free spaces of the Hungarian Pavilion allowing for a liberating experience

 of making space.

-is open from may 26 to november 25, 2018.
+was open from May 26 to November 25, 2018.